steven-14/Blog-Website/README.md

 # Blog-Website
- An express application that includes frontend and backend code
+ An expressJs application that includes frontend and backend code